Thomas-Duggan/CCTurtleKit/README.md

 while true do
-    cctk.mineTree(true) ---Mines a tree and replants the sapling cctk.fuelCheck(100,fuelSlots) ---If fuel is below 100, take fuel from the last slot and refuel

-    if cctk.storageFull(usedSlots) == true then ---Once the storage is full, cctk.store(usedSlots) ---Stores all items but the first, second, and last end end
+    cctk.mineTree(true) ---Mines a tree and replants the sapling cctk.fuelCheck(100,fuelSlots) ---If fuel is below 100, take fuel from the last slot and refuel cctk.store(usedSlots) ---Stores all items but the first, second, and last end end
 ```
-Inventory layout: Slots 1-4: Saplings (NOT DARK OAK), and Bone meal; Slot 15: Coal
+Inventory layout: Slot 1: Saplings (NOT DARK OAK), Slots 2-3: and Bone meal; Slot 15: Coal

 Physical layout: A dirt block in front and down 1 block for the sapling and a chest directly behind the turtle.
 Make sure the turtle has a diamond axe.